 Google Books.
 Search the text of the books, view previews from books still in copyright, and read the full text of out-of-copyright books.
-To read the text of a copyrighted book, use find in a Library link to locate the book at UC Berkeley or search

 Journal of Economic Literature.
 From the American Economic Association, designed to help researchers keep track of the flow of economic literature.
 Contains many review articles.

 Oxford Handbooks in Economics and Finance.
 In-depth articles on both contemporary and classical topics.

 New Palgrave Dictionary of Economics.
 Encyclopedia of economics providing a current overview of economics as well as classic essays.